Aimée Lallement

-Marie-Aimée Éléonore Lallement (16 August 1898 – 11 September 1988) was a community activist, socialist and feminist who was a world champion in the 110m and the Javelin.
+Marie-Aimée Éléonore Lallement (16 August 1898 – 11 September 1988) was a French community activist, socialist and feminist who was a world champion sportswoman in the 110 meter and the Javelin competitions.
 She was also a Righteous Among the Nations.

 Youth

 Lallement was born at Givet on the 16 August 1898 to a family of teachers.
 World War I forced her family to leave Ardennes and as a refugee she continued her studies and became a teacher in Versailles.
 She campaigned for women's equality, based on the examples in Finland, Norway and Denmark, where women had obtained the vote in 1906.
-She was outraged that the Olympics did not welcome women and as the Games were to take place in Paris in 1924, she invited other women to organize a parallel Olympics.
-She distinguished herself in at least two disciplines as World Champion of the 110m and the Javelin.
+She was outraged that the Olympics did not welcome women and as the Games were to take place in Paris in 1924, she invited other women to organize a parallel Olympics events.
+She distinguished herself in at least two disciplines as World Champion of the 110 meter and the Javelin.